-- 1. Inspect the complete respirator for worn or damaged components. - a) Inspect hoses and rubber parts which exhibit cracking, splitting, or brittleness. - b) Inspect harness webbing for cuts, tears, abrasion, fraying, or indication of heat of chemical damage. - c) Check all buckles and fasteners for proper operation. - d) Check the cylinder retention system for damage and for proper operation. - 2.
-Examine the facepiece assembly for damaged or worn components. - a) Verify that the facepiece is clean. - b) Check for cracks or damage to the lens. - c) Check the face seal for cracks, cuts, - d) Check the head harness for loss of elasticity, damage, or miss- - e) Verify that the nose cup inhalation valves are installed, the nose cup is correctly positioned inside the face seal chin cup, and nose cup is properly seated between the flanges of the voicemitter ducts.
-See FIGURES 13 and 14 in the STANDBY INSPECTION, CLEAN-ING AND STORAGE section of this instruction. - f) Adjust the head straps to the full outward position. - 3.
-Inspect the breathing regulator for damaged or missing components. - a) Verify that the regulator gasket is not damaged and is in place around the outlet port of the regulator. - b) Verify that the purge valve (red knob) is not damaged and turns smoothly one-half turn from stop to stop. - 4.
-If the regulator is not attached to the facepiece, proceed as follows: - a) Align the two flats of the regulator outlet port with the corresponding flats in the facepiece port (the red purge valve on the regulator will be in the 12 o'clock position).
+- 7. If the regulator is not attached to the facepiece, proceed as follows: - a) Align the two flats of the regulator outlet port with the corresponding flats in the facepiece port (the red purge valve on the regulator will be in the 12 o'clock position).
 Insert the regulator into the facepiece port. - b) Rotate the regulator counterclockwise (as viewed from inside of facepiece) until the red purge valve knob is on the left side of the facepiece.
 The lock tab on the regulator will lock into the facepiece retainer with a "click."
-When the lock tab is properly engaged, the regulator will not rotate. - 5.
+When the lock tab is properly engaged, the regulator will not rotate. - 8.
 If the hose to the breathing regulator is equipped with a quick disconnect, check that the quick disconnect is engaged properly by tugging on the coupling and that the HEADS-UP DISPLAY plug is properly aligned and fitted into the mating socket.
-See FIGURE 2.
-(See STANDBY INSPECTION, CLEANING AND STORAGE Section for instructions on operation of the quick disconnect couplings).
+See FIGURE 8.

-FIGURE 2 Pull-back Sleeve Quick Disconnect with Heads-Up Display connection
+FIGURE 8 Pull-back Sleeve Quick Disconnect with Heads-Up Display connection

-6. Verify that the cylinder is properly installed in the backframe and that the reducer hose coupling is hand tightened to the WRENCHES SHALL NOT BE USED TO cylinder valve outlet.
+Verify that a FULL cylinder is properly installed in the backframe and that the reducer hose coupling is hand tightened to the cylinder valve outlet.